Cyd Charisse: Stardom

-Charisse had a significant role in Sombrero (1953) as well as the lead female role in The Band Wagon (1953), where she danced with Astaire in the acclaimed "Dancing in the Dark" and "Girl Hunt Ballet" routines.
+Charisse had a significant role in Sombrero (1953) as well as the lead female role in The Band Wagon (1953), in which she danced with Astaire in the acclaimed "Dancing in the Dark" and "Girl Hunt Ballet" routines.
 Vincente Minnelli directed.
 Critic Pauline Kael said that "when the bespangled Charisse wraps her phenomenal legs around Astaire, she can be forgiven everything, even her three minutes of 'classical' ballet and the fact that she reads her lines as if she learned them phonetically."
 The film was another classic but lost money for MGM.

-Charisse had a cameo in Easy to Love (1953) then co-starred with Kelly in the Scottish-themed musical film Brigadoon (1954), directed by Minnelli.
+Charisse had a cameo in Easy to Love (1953) and then co-starred with Kelly in the Scottish-themed musical film Brigadoon (1954), directed by Minnelli.
 It was a box office disappointment.
-She again took the lead female role (alongside Kelly) in his MGM musical It's Always Fair Weather (1955), which lost money.
+She again took the lead female role (alongside Kelly) in his MGM musical It's Always Fair Weather (1955), which also lost money.
 In between she made an appearance in Deep in My Heart (1954).